ALostCAWs/Tarot/README.md

 ### TODO:

-  - Fix current issue in display of the site
-      - Currently cuts off at the top
   - Include more detailed descriptions of a cards' meanings
   - Create pixel art for card fronts
   - Allow access for mobile users